Devon Wine & Vineyards

 Location: Honiton, Devon

-Wines: Sparkling white, still rosé and a sparkling cider
+Wines: Sparkling white, still rosé and a sparkling cider and their own gin

 Location: Chudleigh, Newton Abbot